End-to-End Low-Level Neural Control of an Industrial-Grade 6D Magnetic Levitation System: Neural Control for 6D Magnetic Levitation

 \subsection{Neural Architecture}

-The neural controller $\pi_{\text{NC}}$ must operate under strict real-time constraints, with a strict maximum inference time of \SI{250}{\micro\second} per control step, as dictated by the \SI{4}{\kilo\hertz} cycle rate of the MagLev system.
+The neural controller $\pi_{\text{NC}}$ must operate under hard real-time constraints, with a strict maximum inference time of \SI{250}{\micro\second} per control step, as dictated by the \SI{4}{\kilo\hertz} cycle rate of the MagLev system.
 This constraint directly limits the computational complexity of the neural network architecture.
 The proprietary controller $\pi_{\text{PC}}$, introduced in Section~\ref{sec:System_Overview}, maintains an internal state to capture temporal dependencies over time.
 To replicate this capability, we adopt a recurrent neural network (RNN) architecture based on gated recurrent units (GRUs), which propagate a hidden state between time steps to retain contextual information from past observations.
 In contrast to multilayer perceptrons, which require explicit temporal stacking of input features across a fixed time window, increasing both input dimensionality and computational cost proportionally, GRUs maintain constant input size regardless of the time horizon.
-This enables temporal modeling without scaling computational cost with the modeled history length.

-Therefore, the final architecture comprises four stacked GRU layers, each with 256 hidden units, resulting in a network that exploits the \SI{250}{\micro\second} cycle time (see~\ref{tab:GRUInferenceTimes}).
+Therefore, the final architecture comprises four stacked GRU layers, each with 256 hidden units, resulting in a network that exploits the \SI{250}{\micro\second} cycle time (see Table~\ref{tab:GRUInferenceTimes}).
+Ablation studies showed that networks with reduced depth lack sufficient generalization for robust mover levitation.
 At each control step, $\pi_{\text{NC}}$ operates autoregressively by consuming the input $\mathbf{x}(t)$, updating its internal state, and producing the actuation command $\mathbf{a}(t)$.